ksharry/ksharry/English.md

 21. Indirect questions
     + Do you know if/whether + questions
     + Do you know if this coffee is for everyone?
+22. Making the passive voice
+    + subject + to be + past participle
+    + The internet is used by people all over the world.
+    + 沒有doer時可以使用。
-23. first conditional
+23. First conditional
     + if plus present simple, with will plus an infinitive
     + If I lose my umbrella, I might buy another one.
-24. talk unreal situations
+24. Talk about unreal situations
     + if + past simple, … would + infinitive